eduardogr/evalytics/README.md

   - eval_report_prefix_name: Prefix for eval reports documents we are going to create.
       - e.g. if prefix is 'Eval Report: ', files generated for employee1 and employee2 are going to have titles; 'Eval Report: employee1' and 'Eval Report: employee2'

-* **Company**

-  - domain: domain of your company, e.g. mycompany.com.
-This will be used for email delivery.
-  - number_of_employees: number of employees in your [orgchart file](./examples/eval-process/0_existing_OrgChart.csv)

-Create a config.ini file from [config.yaml.example](./config.yaml.example) with correct values for each key to let Evalytics work properly.
+Create a config.yaml file from [config.yaml.example](./config.yaml.example) with correct values for each key to let Evalytics work properly.

 ## :rocket: Running evalytics